heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 - dictate how, or whether or not, data is structured in memory (strong versus weak)
 - _when_ the work of structuring data in memory takes place (static versus dynamic)

-Statically typed languages, which can be strong or weak, distinguish two phases; compile time and runtime.
+Statically typed languages, which can have strong or weak typing, distinguish two phases; compile time and runtime.
 That is, code is compiled (during which it is checked for correctness) once, and then it can be run multiple times.

-Dynamically checked languages, which can also be strong or weak, don't have such a distinction.
-Instead, code is parsed and run (often with runtime checks for correctness each time its run) all always at the same time.
+Dynamically checked languages, which can also have strong or weak typing, don't have such a distinction.
+Instead, code is parsed and run (often with runtime checks for correctness each time it's run) all always at the same time.

-A language is considered strong or weak depending on whether or not its correctness checks (either compile time or runtime) agree with what is actually held in memory.
+A language is considered to have strong or weak typing depending on whether or not its correctness checks (either compile time or runtime) agree with what is actually held in memory.